cnlog/ImeStudy/FAQ.md

 To enter Japanese text at first, press Alt+VK_KANJI (or simply VK_KANJI in new Windows).
 It enables Zenkaku mode.
 Pressing Alt+VK_KANJI again, it disables Zenkaku mode.

-In Zenkaku mode, the Zenkaku characters that the user typed is displayed with underlined text.
+In Zenkaku mode, the Zenkaku characters that the user typed is displayed with underlined text (indeterminated composition text).
-Space key or VK_CONVERT key makes Kana-Kanji conversion.
+Then Space key or VK_CONVERT key makes Kana-Kanji conversion.
-The conversion candidates will be displayed with highlighten text (composition text).
+The conversion candidates will be displayed with highlighten text.
-Pressing space or VK_CONVERT key again makes next conversion.
+Pressing space or VK_CONVERT key again makes next conversion (it might show the list of the candidates).
-Pressing Enter key commits the conversion text and that text will be entered text box.
+Pressing Enter key commits the conversion text and that the selected candidate text will be actually entered text box.
 Esc key in Zenkaku mode makes cancellation of conversion.

 ## How is the Chinese keyboard?